Host and hostess clubs: Japan

-Hostesses often drink with customers each night, and alcohol problems are fairly common.
-These problems can be the result of frequent consumption of alcohol, from which many consequences may arise.
+Hostesses often drink with customers each night, and alcohol-related behavior problems are fairly common.
 Most bars use a commission system by which hostesses receive a percentage of sales.
-For example, a patron purchases a $20 drink for the hostess, these are usually non-alcoholic concoctions like orange juice and ginger ale, and the patron has purchased the hostess's attention for the subsequent 30–45 minutes.
-The hostess then splits the proceeds of the sale with the bar 50/50.
-The light or no alcohol content of the drinks maximizes profits and ensures that the hostess does not become intoxicated after only a short time at work.

-Businesses may pay for tabs on company expense with the aim of promoting trust among male co-workers or clients.
+Businesses may pay for tabs as company expenses with the aim of promoting trust among male co-workers or clients.
 At one establishment, about 90% of all tabs were reportedly paid for by companies.

-Patrons are generally greeted comfortably at the door and seated as far away from other customers as possible.
-In some instances, a customer is able to choose with whom he spends time, while most often that is decided by the house.
-In either case, the hostess will leave after a certain amount of time or number of drinks, offering the customer a chance to see a fresh face.
-While most establishments have male touts outside to bring in customers, it may also fall upon a (usually new) hostess to do so.
-While hostess clubs are clearly gendered in the way that women serve men, research has also revealed the complexity of intra-gender dynamics and sometimes tension among hostesses as well, and the ways that male customers often work to mitigate problems among hostesses as well as between hostesses and Mama-san.
+Patrons are generally greeted at the door and seated as far away from other customers as possible.
+In some instances, a customer can choose with whom he spends time, but most often that is decided by the house.
+In either case, the hostess will leave after a certain amount of time or number of drinks.

-Hostess clubs have a strict "no touching" policy, and patrons who try to initiate private or sexual conversation are removed.
-However a red-light district version of the host/hostess club exists, called seku-kyabakura or ichya-kyabakura, where patrons are permitted to touch their host/hostess above the waist and engage in sexual conversation topics or kissing, although this type of establishment is not common.
+Hostess clubs have a "no touching" policy, and patrons who try to initiate private or sexual conversation are removed.
+A red-light district version of the host/hostess club exists, called seku-kyabakura or ichya-kyabakura, where patrons are permitted to touch their host/hostess above the waist and engage in sexual conversation topics or kissing.
 Normal hostess clubs are classified as food and entertainment establishments and regulated by the Businesses Affecting Public Morals Regulation Act, prohibiting any form of sexual contact between employees and customers.
-Normal hostess clubs also need a permit to allow dancing.
+Hostess clubs also need a permit to allow dancing.
 Clubs are inspected often by the Public Safety Commission.
-Any club found violating its permitted activities can have its business license suspended, until corrections are made.
+Any club found violating its permitted activities can have its business license suspended.